oskar13/cgi-summer-internship-2025/backend/booknfly/README.md

     "max_price": "Integer (optional) - If not present defaults to unlimited", "max_duration": "Integer (optional) - Parameter defines the maximum flight duration, in minutes.
 For example, specify 1500 for 25 hours.", "stops": "Integer (optional) - Defines the number of stops during the flight.
-Available options: 0 - Any number of stops (default), 1 - Nonstop only, 2 - 1 stop or fewer, 3 - 2 stops or fewer", "min_avg_legroom": "Integer (optional) - Defines minimal average legroom for the flight in centimeters.", "extra_legroom": "Boolean (optional) - On seating plan search for seats marked with extra legroom.", "window_seats": "Boolean (optional) - On seating plan search for seats marked as window seats.", "group_seating": "Boolean (optional) - On seating plan find seats next to each other depending on the number of tickets.",
+Available options: 0 - Any number of stops (default), 1 - Nonstop only, 2 - 1 stop or fewer, 3 - 2 stops or fewer", "min_avg_legroom": "Integer (optional) - Defines minimal average legroom for the flight in centimeters.
+Must be over 50", "extra_legroom": "Boolean (optional) - On seating plan search for seats marked with extra legroom.", "window_seats": "Boolean (optional) - On seating plan search for seats marked as window seats.", "group_seating": "Boolean (optional) - On seating plan find seats next to each other depending on the number of tickets.",